Counselling Oxted – Dr Kimberley Carter

 What to Expect

-Sessions times are at the same time on the same day each week, and each session lasts for fifty minutes for individual therapy or one to one supervision.
+Sessions times are at the same time on the same day each week.
+Sessions lasts for fifty minutes for individual therapy and supervision, and one hour for couple therapy.

 My working hours are Monday to Thursday 8.30 am to 7.00 pm.